Canoeing The Little Missinaibi River: Days 9 & 10 – From Crooked Lake To Missanabie to Toronto Via Healey Bay

 Ernie’s Lounge/Restaurant/LCBO Outlet

-If Missanabie has a community heart it would have to be Ernie’s.
+If Missanabie has a community heart it would have to be Ernie’s Restaurant!

 • It is a lounge with a large TV screen; the Blue Jays were on when we visited.

-• It is also a restaurant; it specializes in hamburgers and french fries.
+• It is also a restaurant that specializes in hamburgers and french fries.

 • There may also have been a small tuck shop there which sells sundries like cigarettes and pop and chips.